Advertise the personal and professional benefits of graduating with a degree in school psychology.

 Put a face on the profession.

 Short videos could be created to introduce potential applicants to the school psychology program and shared through social media, which has the potential to increase prospective applicants’ positive affect toward the profession (Bocanegra, Gubi, & Cappaert, 2016).
+You can also share NASP's Infographic on Who Are School Psychologists? (as well as a Infographic in Spanish)

 Collaborate with appropriate stakeholders to devise incentives for entering school psychology.